-We received 30% discount on our family entry to Te Puia and we went there in August 2016.
+We received a discount on our family entry to Te Puia and we went there in August 2016.
+The opinions are 100% ours

 Te Puia is a geothermal valley in Rotorua.
 It’s pretty famous, as it homes the Pohutu geyser, the largest active geyser in the southern hemisphere.
 While we were there, it erupted around once per hour – it was in its regular state.

 We got there at a bit earlier than 11 am, got our entry and our performance tickets and entered.
-The first place we see are the 12 guardians or Te Heketanga ā Rangi.
+The first place we saw was the square with the 12 guardians or Te Heketanga ā Rangi.
 It’s pretty impressive, to see the wood carved faces all around us: the kids felt a bit scared for a bit, but it passed as we talked about them and read each guardian’s description.

 The guided tour took around 1 hour and it was very informative.
 Our guide took to see the Marae (the 2 meeting houses and the storage house), told us about how Māori carvings were used to pass on their history, the language, how they first came to NZ and took us to see the carving and the weaving schools – pretty cool, I must say.
 I loved to see how they work, even though I wouldn’t want to be there working and learning, with a huge amount of tourists recording videos, taking photos and looking.